 Your plan has a guaranteed minimum payment period that runs until your maturity date.
-This ensures that your income payments will be made until your maturity date, even if you die before that date.
+This ensures that your income payments will be made until your maturity date and your maturity value paid, even if you die before that date.

-If you die before the end date of the plan, we will continue to pay the income to your beneficiary, or to your estate, until the end of the plan term.
+If you die before the end date of the plan, we will continue to pay the income to your beneficiary, or to your estate, until the end of the plan term when your maturity value will be paid.
 Your beneficiary will be chosen by us but we'll always take into account any nomination that you make.
 You can change your nomination at any time by contacting us.

-Your beneficiary will have the option to take any remaining income due, as a lump sum.
+Your beneficiary will have the option to take any remaining income due as a lump sum.
 We'll calculate this in the same way that we calculate a cash-in or transfer value.
 The lump sum value will always be less than the total amount due in income payments.
 For more information please see the Terms and Conditions.